-There are thousands of supplements out there so in an effort to sift through all the clutter, we’ve come up with our top 5 supplements that are proven to work.
+There are thousands of supplements out there so in an effort to sift through all the clutter, we’ve come up with our top 5 supplements.

 When creatine first hit the shelves in the early 1990s, it quickly became the supplement of choice for athletes all over the world for its ergogenic effects.
 For that reason, it is one of the most highly researched supplements on the market.